GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 Don’t judge or jump to conclusions.

-Looking for the right or wrong in what is being said prevents you from listening.
+Looking for the right or wrong in what is being said prevents you from

 LISTENING AS PART OF COMMUNICATION (4)